ts0el/ts0el/README.md

 - 👀 I’m pretty new to coding and just trying to learn.
 - 🌱 I’m currently learning coding.
 - 💞️ I’m hoping to learn from you all and build knowledge that as well as improving myself and my skills.
-- 📫 How to reach me: you can dm on discord @delulellie
+- 📫 How to reach me: through my discord @delulellie
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I like cats and want to learn more about things I would like, so I'm always open to new interests.